BraxEatsSnacks/bowlingGame/README.md

 FILES:
 - bowling-game.js -- JS file which consists of the class BowlingGame
-- bowling -- executable JS file which makes use of an instance of BowlingGame
+- bowling -- executable JS file which makes use of an instance of BowlingGame (this is the one we call!)

 &nbsp;